-For lovers of the natural outdoors, Naples is also very rich.
-If you’re asking what to do in Naples Florida, you can start with the spectacular beaches, then head to one of the largest swaths of old-growth cypress at Corkscrew Swamp Sanctuary and then take advantage of the easy proximity to state and national parks preserving Florida’s wildest lands.
+Our list of what to do in Naples, Florida, starts with spectacular beaches, includes one of the largest swaths of old-growth cypress at Corkscrew Swamp Sanctuary and then takes advantage of the easy proximity to state and national parks preserving Florida’s wildest lands.

 Naples makes a good base for a variety of activities in the Everglades and the Ten Thousand Islands, the maze of mangrove islands that form the southwest coast of Florida below Naples.
 It offers a great variety of places to kayak, hiking trails, some good camping spots and some of the best places to get stone crabs during crab season.

 In summer, there are many beach and water-oriented activities.
 In winter, it’s perfect for hiking, kayaking and exploring historic sites.